Anatomy

 The attachments component allows users to drag and drop files for upload, download all or individually selected files, interact with the attachment actions menu, upload using a button, and search through attachments (full component only).

-In this example, attachment card menu is configured with options
+Example showing the attachment card menu configured with options

 Drag and drop